 The above experimental results provide several key insights into the impact of scaling domain-specific data on the performance of VLMs as well as the continual pre-training in the remote sensing domain.
 The findings offer valuable guidance for future research and practical applications in dataset generation and model training.

+The experiments in testing the RSTeller dataset (\cref{sec: exp dataset effectiveness}) revealed that the starting checkpoint plays a critical role in the effectiveness of continual pre-training.
+Models pre-trained on DataComp outperformed those pre-trained on other datasets in most cases, suggesting that selecting a robust initial checkpoint can lead to better results in continual pre-training.

-First, the results in domain data scaling (Section \ref{sec: exp domain scaling}) confirm that increasing the volume of domain-specific data generally enhances the model performance across various benchmarks.
-This is evidenced by the consistent improvement in both zero-shot classification and image retrieval tasks as more domain data is included.
+The results in domain data scaling (\cref{sec: exp domain scaling}) confirm that increasing the volume of domain-specific data generally enhances the model performance across various benchmarks.
+This is evidenced by the consistent improvement in both zero-shot classification and image retrieval tasks as more domain data are included.
 However, the degree of improvement varies among different benchmarks, indicating that the effectiveness of domain-specific data augmentation is influenced by the nature of the benchmark dataset.
-For instance, benchmarks like PatternNet and AID showed significant performance gains, whereas others like EuroSAT exhibited less pronounced improvements or even anomalies in certain cases.
+For instance, benchmarks like PatternNet and EuroSAT showed significant performance gains, whereas others like RSI-CB exhibited less pronounced improvements or even anomalies in certain cases.